bterwijn/memory_graph/README.md

 ## Call Stack ##
-The function `mg.get_call_stack()` returns the complete call stack, including all local variables for each function on the stack.
-This allows us to simultaneously visualize the local variables of all the called functions.
-By doing so, we can identify whether any local variables from different functions in the call stack share data with one another.
-Here for example we call function ```add_one()``` with arguments ```a, b, c``` that adds 1 to each of its arguments.
+The `mg.get_call_stack()` function retrieves the entire call stack, including the local variables for each function on the stack.
+This enables us to visualize the local variables across all active functions simultaneously.
+Then by examining the graph, we can determine whether any local variables from different functions on the call stack share data.
+For instance, consider the function `add_one()` which adds the value `1` to each of its parameters, `a`, `b`, and `c`.

 ```python
 import memory_graph as mg